-The following table summarizes the stock-based compensation expense recorded in the Company's results of operations during the years ended December 31, 2020 and 2019 for stock options and warrants:
+The following table summarizes the stock-based compensation expense recorded in the Company's results of operations during the years ended December 31, 2021 and 2020 for stock options and warrants:

-ear Ended cember 31, 2020 ear Ended cember 31, 2020

-Research and development \$ 140,278 \$

-General and administrative 2,046,871 590,041
+Year E Decemb 202 er 31, ar Ended ember 31, 2020 Research and development \$ 459,492 \$ 140,278 General and administrative 3, 088,876 2,046,871 \$ 3, 548,368 \$ 2,187,149

-\$ 2,187,149 \$ 590,041

-As of December 31, 2020, there was approximately \$9,074,000 of total unrecognized compensation expense related to non-vested share-based compensation arrangements that are expected to vest.
-This cost is expected to be recognized over a weighted-average period of 2.4 years.
+As of December 31, 2021, there was approximately \$9,474,000 of total unrecognized compensation expense related to non-vested share-based compensation arrangements that are expected to vest.
+This cost is expected to be recognized over a weighted-average period of 2.5 years.

-The Company records compensation expense for employee awards with graded vesting using the straight-line method.
-The Company records compensation expense for nonemployee awards with graded vesting using the accelerated expense attribution method.
+The Company records compensation expense for employee and nonemployee awards with graded vesting using the straight-line method.
 The Company recognizes compensation expense over the requisite service period applicable to each individual award, which generally equals the vesting term.
 The Company estimates the fair value of each option award using the Black-Scholes-Merton option pricing model.
 Forfeitures are recognized when realized.

-The Company estimated the fair value of employee and non-employee stock options using the Black-Scholes option pricing model.
-The fair value of employee stock options is being amortized on a straight-line basis over the requisite service periods of the respective awards.
+The Company estimated the fair value of employee and nonemployee stock options using the Black-Scholes option pricing model.
 The fair value of stock options issued was estimated using the following assumptions:

-Year Ende December 3 2020 Year Ended December 31, 2019 Weighted average exercise price \$ 10.
-42 \$ 4.42 Weighted average grant date fair value \$ 9.
-25 \$ 3.08 Assumptions Expected volatility 87- 91% 88-90% Expected term (in years) 6.3- 10 6.3 Risk-free interest rate 0.36-1.
-47% 1.68-2.31% Expected dividend yield 0.
-00% 0.00%
+Dece Ended December 31, 2021 ar Ended ember 31, 2020 Weighted average exercise price \$ 8.86 \$ 10.42 Weighted average grant date fair value \$ 6.83 \$ 9.25 Assumptions Expected volatility 89-97%) 87-91% Expected term (in years) 6.0-10.0 6.3-10 Risk-free interest rate 0.81-1.55%) 0.36-1.47% Expected dividend yield 0.00%) 0.00%

 The risk-free interest rate was obtained from U.S. Treasury rates for the applicable periods.
 The Company's expected volatility was based upon the historical volatility for industry peers and used an average of those volatilities.
 The expected life of the Company's options was determined using the simplified method as a result of limited historical data regarding the Company's activity for employee awards and the contractual term for nonemployee awards.
 The dividend yield considers that the Company has not historically paid dividends, and does not expect to pay dividends in the foreseeable future.
+The Company uses the closing stock price on the date of grant as the fair value of the common stock.